 2. Coldplay, Beyonce and Bruno Mars (2016)

 Although Coldplay was the headliner of this halftime show, their guest performers Beyonce and Bruno Mars really added a special touch.
 Coldplay began their set surrounded by colors and a children’s orchestra, and they were able to get the crowd cheering in seconds.
 Their feel-good setlist included “Yellow,” “Viva La Vida,” “Paradise,” “Adventure of a Lifetime,” and a medley of “Fix You and “Up and Up.”
 Bruno Mars and Beyonce made the show truly iconic by bringing their new hits “Uptown Funk” and “Formation,” and amping up the energy with their dance troupes.
 Props to Coldplay for sharing their halftime performance with two other artists, which ended up making it one of the most memorable.

 3. Janet Jackson and Justin Timberlake (2004)

 It was the day the phrase “wardrobe malfunction” was born.
 To this day, people still debate over whether Justin Timberlake accidentally or intentionally exposed Jackson’s nipple while ripping off part of her costume.
 Whether it was accidental or not for either person, popular opinion still wonders why Janet Jackson received more criticism than Justin Timberlake, whose career seemed to flourish.
-But, looking past the last two seconds, the performance was actually pretty great.
+But, looking past the last two seconds, this Super Bowl Halftime show was actually pretty great.

 4. Madonna, LMFAO, Nicki Minaj and Cee Lo Green (2012)